-CD-4, Start of Operations or Project Completion: Readiness to operate and/or maintain the system, facility, or capability.
-Successful completion of all facility testing and entry into operations corresponds to attainment of TRL 9.
-Nuclear and other hazardous operations may have additional post CD-4 start-up requirements and qualifications that must be completed before full operations begin under mission conditions.
+CD-4, Start of Operations: Readiness to operate and/or maintain the system, facility, or capability.
+Successful completion of all facility testing and entry into success operations corresponds to attainment of TRL 9.

-2.2 Relationship of TRAs to Independent Project Reviews
+2.2 Relationship of TRAs to Technical Independent Project Reviews

-IPRs are one of the measures that can be taken to ensure the timely resolution of engineering, system integration, technology readiness assessments, design, quality assurance, operations, and maintenance and nuclear/non-nuclear safety issues.
-It should also be emphasized that supporting program issues and their resolution should also be reviewed under the IPR since they could overshadow the technology development or other elements of the project, and as such, present an element of uncertainty to the project.
-The purpose of an IPR is to assist reducing technical risk and uncertainty which increases the probability of successful implementation of technical scope including new technologies.
+Technical Independent Project Reviews (TIPRs) are one of the measures that can be taken to ensure the timely resolution of engineering, system integration, technology readiness assessments, design, quality assurance, operations, and maintenance and nuclear/non-nuclear safety issues.
+(Reference: DOE G 413.3-9, U.S Department of Energy Project Review Guide for Capital Asset Projects) It should also be emphasized that supporting program issues and their resolution should also be reviewed under the TIPR since they could overshadow the technology development or other elements of the project, and as such, present an element of uncertainty to the project.
+The purpose of a TIPR is to reduce technical risk and uncertainty which increases the probability of successful implementation of technical scope including new technologies.